Scroll down to view the guide.

 Rotate the turret back to the scoring position.
 Replace the guard ensuring it is locked closed.

-Move the head to a comfortable height and lock the respective cutting head’s position using the white nylon locking screw.
+Move the multi-tool cutter to a comfortable height and lock it in position using the white nylon locking screw.
 Ensure that this is done tightly.

 Unlock and swing down the cutter guard.
 Then rotate the turret so the glass wheel is facing towards you.